googleapis/google-cloud-cpp/INSTALL.md

         libcurl-devel libopenssl-devel make tar wget zlib-devel
 ```

-OpenSUSE:tumbleweed provides packages for gRPC, libcurl, and protobuf, and the
+openSUSE Tumbleweed provides packages for gRPC, libcurl, and protobuf, and the
 versions of these packages are recent enough to support the Google Cloud
 Platform proto files.